Jarren Duran Player Props: Red Sox vs. Guardians

 Jarren Duran At The Plate

+- He has hit a home run in 6.7% of his games this year, and 1.7% of his plate appearances.

-- In 34.1% of his games this season, Duran has had at least one RBI.
-He's picked up more than one in 9.1% and driven in three or more of his team's runs in two contests.
+- In 33.3% of his games this season, Duran has driven in at least one run.
+In four of those games (8.9%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.